damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

-This tells Jekyll to create a static page (which you can see at `cool-blog/_site/.well-known/acme-challenge/5TBu788fW0tQ5EOwZMdu1Gv3e9C33gxjV58hVtWTbDM.html`) with no HTML, just the token.
+This tells Jekyll to create a static page (which you can see at `cool-blog/_site/.well-known/acme-challenge/5TBu788fW0tQ5EOwZMdu1Gv3e9C33gxjV58hVtWTbDM.html`) with no extra HTML, just the token in plain text.
+As we are using the `permalink` attribute in the front matter, you can name this file anyway you want, with or without an `.html` or `.md` extension and put it anywhere, too.
+Here we'll call it `letsencrypt-setup.html` and place it in the root folder of the blog.
 We can check that everything is working as expected:
 ```shell
 $ curl http://localhost:4000/.well-known/acme-challenge/5TBu788fW0tQ5EOwZMdu1Gv3e9C33gxjV58hVtWTbDM
 5TBu788fW0tQ5EOwZMdu1Gv3e9C33gxjV58hVtWTbDM.ewlbSYgvIxVOqiP1lD2zeDKWBGEZMRfO_4kJyLRP_4U